 Lisa received both her B.S. in Psychology and Sociology (2009) and her M.S.W.
 (2011) from Florida State University, during which time she worked with the Institute for Family Violence Studies at the Florida State University College of Social Work.
 Lisa's masters-level internships included crisis counseling for victims of crime, particularly domestic violence, and medical social work.

 While at the University of Denver, Lisa has served as an on-call victim advocate for the DU Sexual Assault Survivor Advocate Network, assisted in planning the 2013 Pedagogy of Privilege Conference, and collaborated with colleagues on academic publications and presentations.

 Lisa now lives and works in Tallahassee, Florida as she completes her Ph.D. with the University of Denver.
-Currently, she works at The Oasis Center for Women & Girls as the Staff Liaison to the Tallahassee/Leon County Commission on the Status of Women and Girls.
-Lisa is a member of Tallahassee's Sexual Assault Response Team and is on the board of the Domestic Violence Coordinating Council.
+Currently, she works as the Project Manager for the Florida Study of Professionals for Safe Families at the Florida State University College of Social Work.
+She also serves on the board of the local Domestic Violence Coordinating Council.

 DU Portfolio Lisa Langenderfer-Magruder is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.